MarkEdmondson1234/me-blog/content/posts/books-2019.md

 It made me acknowledge that the causes are from both sides of the fence.
 Whilst the rise of intolerance, racisim, anti-experts and anti-science language is something to be pushed back upon, it is in reaction to the elitisim, entitlement and arrogance of the world's "better-offs" that we must be responsible for.
 And those "better-offs" are not the 1%s, but roughly 50% of population who are metropolitian, anti-nationalistic, supposedly tolerant, right-on people.
 It is me, my peers and probably you if you are reading this.

 Consider the most reviled group of people for the 'tolerant liberals' - poor, uneducated white people.
 Rednecks, chavs, townies, essex lads.
-People who are not minorities, but are still not successful as deemed by a meritocricy that necessarily places 50% of people below average.
+People who are not minorities, but are still not successful as deemed by a meritocracy that necessarily places 50% of people below average.

 Collier's theory of why we have stratified into two groups covers the concept that for every right you grant, obligations fall disproportionality onto this less privileged class.
 And whilst in the past both groups got their sense of self-worth from nationalistic pride (such as just after WWII), as time and technologic progress has advanced, people have specialised into more and more specialised fields and have gravitated to the big metropoles (London, New York, San Francisco, Copenhagen) leaving the more industrial areas to wither.
 At the same time, those people have moved away from self-worth achieved via nationalism and more to how well they do at their jobs.